 GRECU Ioan, Chisinau, Republic of Moldova

 The keystone is the piece that holds everything together, it is the central element of the arch: without it, the construction collapses.
-The sculpture transforms this technical element into an existential symbol: there is always something small, discreet, but decisive, that supports the whole.
-The rounded volume signifies balance through pressure.

 The stone mass is compact, almost telluric, but crossed by a curved incision.
 It is not decoration, but the line of tension: where forces meet and neutralize each other.
 Balance is not a lack of pressure, but well-placed pressure.
-The rough texture, with visible traces, preserves the memory of manual work.

-Weight becomes humanized: it is not an inert stone, but one that has been thought out and shaped.
-Stability is achieved through work, not smoothing.
-The sculpture does not stand on a high pedestal.
-It stands close to the ground, showing that what supports the world does not dominate; it serves.
+The sculpture is not raised on a high pedestal.
+It stands close to the ground, showing that what it supports the world does not dominate; it serves.
 The keystone is not visible, but without it nothing stands.

 Explore the locations in Ungheni where sculptures representing the cultural heritage of the Middle Prut Valley are located.
 Click on the pins to discover the works of art.